Make digital photography easy and efficient. From download to delivery, get your complete digital photography workflow here!

-If any of the above sound like you, you probably need help developing a digital workflow – a maintainable process for keeping your images safe, organized, and easy to manage.
+If these statements sound like you, you probably need help developing a digital workflow—a sustainable process for keeping your images safe, organized, and easy to manage.

 Your Solution: Task an assistant with downloading mid-shoot, or prioritize immediate downloading after your session.

-The Take-Away: Download your cards and organize the photos into properly-named folders as soon as possible!
+Download your card and organize the photos into properly named folders as soon as possible!
 Don’t reformat your cards until you’re completely sure all of your photographs have been safely stored.
 For big jobs, such as weddings, make sure you aren’t missing any part of the day.

 Your Mission: Store copies of your photographs in multiple places.
 If one version is lost or damaged, you have another version to fall back on.

-Your Solution: Cloud storage, offsite storage, and multi-hard drive setups ensure that your clients’ photographs are safe and sound.
+Your Solution: Cloud storage, offsite storage, and in-office hard drive setups ensure that your clients’ photographs are safe and sound.

 Every photographer workflow should have the right process to import images.
-Equally important, you should explore various ways to backup files.
+Equally important, you should explore various ways to back up your files.

 Some photographers shoot while connected to their computer or laptop.
-Even if your camera has a memory card, tethering enables you to backup images straight to a computer or laptop using image capture software.
+Even if your camera has a memory card, tethering enables you to back up your images straight to a computer or laptop using image capture software.

 This is a fast way to view images on a large screen within seconds.
 Ever notice how editorial photoshoots have an area dedicated for editors and photographers to huddle and view images instantly?
 They’re uploading images directly to a computer without the need for a card reader or external drive.